Supporting diversity and inclusion among Dal's student populations

 - Secured provincial strategic initiatives funds for a Technology Diversity Program which includes moving the Imhotep's Legacy Academy program into a larger renovated space on Sexton campus, with capacity to expand to serve Indigenous youth interested in STEM programs.

-- Leveraged provincial capital funds to renovate the Edward Street house which will be home to the co-located Indigenous Student Centre and the Black Student Advising Centre.
+- Leveraged federal capital funds to renovate the Edward Street house which will be home to the co-located Indigenous Student Centre and the Black Student Advising Centre.

 - The Bissett Student Success Centre received an infusion of donor funds which enabled the hiring of additional Student Success Advisors, increasing the representation of Indigenous, racialized and LGBTQ+ Advisors among the team.